tudaspontes/Ignews-desafio-final/README.md

 ## 📝 Licença

 Este projeto está licenciado sob a Licença MIT.
-Veja o arquivo de [LICENÇA](https://github.com/GBDev13/ignews/blob/main/LICENSE) para detalhes.

 ---